Crete Campus Admission & Enrollment

 Enrollment and Advising

 Throughout the admission and orientation process, a student works with a member of the enrollment team.
-The enrollment counselor reviews transfer credit, discusses the applicant's work and life experience, and explains the program.
-The counselor will also ensure a smooth transition into the classroom through an online orientation experience to prepare the student for long-term success.
+The enrollment specialist reviews transfer credit, discusses the applicant's work and life experience, and explains the program.
+The specialist will also ensure a smooth transition into the classroom through an online orientation experience to prepare the student for long-term success.

 Students are assigned to an academic advisor who is the first point of contact for questions about their academic program, classes, registration, and resources needed from their first registration through a successful graduation.
 The student and advisor explore career possibilities and make an outline of courses leading to their degree completion.
 The advising staff works to build personal relationships with students, maintaining flexibility to meet the scheduling needs of students and encouraging them to seek help at any time.